Life-Not-Found/Theme-Switcher/README.md

 # Theme-Switcher

 A Theme Switcher for rainmeter Made by Life_404

-* About

 This Is basically an App laucher thats Kinda Fancy Because all the magic is in the PowerShell Scripts